mosceo/learn-go/README.md

 [**Server-Side Web Development**](https://drstearns.github.io/tutorials/) &mdash; A set of articles about Go web development.

 [**The pgx Files**](https://www.manniwood.com/topics/the_pgx_files.html) &mdash; Learn how to work with pgx effectively.

+[**Go in Practice: Includes 70 Techniques**](https://www.amazon.com/Go-Practice-Techniques-Matt-Butcher/dp/1633430073/) &mdash; This book guides you through dozens of real-world techniques in key areas.

 Advanced
 --------